gazihasanrahman/Gun-Violence-Visualisation/README.md

 # Gun-Violence-Visualisation
-Here we will show visualisation of Gun Violence in the USA using Highcharts.
+Here we have shown visualisation of Gun Violence in the USA using Highcharts.